 Benjamin Berry is a professional hoop dancer, circus artist, teaching artist, and performer based in Buffalo, NY who has been hosting workshops across the country since the summer of 2015.
 Benjamin has received training in Holistic Circus Therapy, which utilizes occupational therapy principles to build physical, cognitive, emotional, and social capacities, as well as the developmental movement-based BrainDance Method through the Creative Dance Center.
 Benjamin’s mission is to spread the physical, emotional, and social benefits of creative movement to people of all ages and levels of ability, helping them become more confident, empowered, and embodied.

-Rocking Life Yoga and Rock Your Natural Superpowers with Taraleigh Weathers
+Yoga Jam and Collaborative Songwriting with Taraleigh Weathers

-It’s impossible to do yoga wrong.
+Yoga Jam: It’s impossible to do yoga wrong.
 Phew!
-A yoga experience for anyone who defines themselves as having a body, this class will having you breathing, moving, stretching, meditating and dancing.
+A yoga experience set to live music for anyone who defines themselves as having a body, this class will having you breathing, moving, stretching, meditating and dancing.
 Taraleigh’s flows are designed to get you out of your head and into your body.
 Leave feeling better than you did when you started while gaining all the tools you need to bring all those magical yoga feels into the rest of your day, discover what your superpowers are, and apply them to your life.

 Taraleigh is a live music fan, journalist, social media influencer, and self-help guru who has dedicated her life to inspiring, entertaining, and helping others.
 Her popular workshops that teach other music lovers how to beat the “post-show blues” and live with intention, vulnerability, and authenticity have made her a staple of the festival scene and beyond.
 In 2018, Taraleigh published her first book, How To Rock Your Life: Maintain The Magic Of Live Music In Your Everyday Experience.